woemler/centromere/docs/api-design.md

 #### Sorting

-- API endpoints should support sorting of data by one or more column names.
+- API endpoints should dataSetSupport sorting of data by one or more column names.
   - eg. `/samples?sort=name`
 - Records can be sorted in either ascending or descending order (defaults to ascending)
   - eg. `/samples?sort=tissue,desc`